Peter Carey (novelist): Move to New York: 1990–present

 Carey sold his share of McSpedden Carey and in 1990 moved with Alison Summers and their son to New York, where he took a job teaching creative writing at New York University.
 He later said that New York would not have been his first choice of place to live, and that moving there was his wife's idea.
 Carey and Summers divorced in 2005 after a four-year separation.
 Carey is now married to the British-born publisher Frances Coady.

 The Tax Inspector (1991), begun in Australia, was the first book he completed in the United States.
 It was followed by The Unusual Life of Tristan Smith (1994), a fable in which he explored the relationship between Australia and America, disguised in the novel as "Efica" and "Voorstand".
 This is a relationship that has preoccupied him throughout his career, going back to Bliss (1981), Illywhacker (1985), and the early short stories.
 Nevertheless, Carey continued to set his fiction primarily in Australia and remained diffident about writing explicitly on American themes.
 In a piece on True History of the Kelly Gang (2001), Mel Gussow reported that:

 Periodically he has thought about writing an American-based novel, and he had started one dealing with litigation.
 But he put it aside for Ned Kelly.
 Explaining why he continues to set most of his books in Australia, he recalled that one of his students said, "When you change countries you lose your peripheral vision."
 In that sense, his view of America is still limited.
-Writing about Australia—its history and its heroes—his perspective is wide and deep.
+Writing about Australia — its history and its heroes — his perspective is wide and deep.

 It was only after nearly two decades in the United States that he embarked on Parrot and Olivier in America (2010), loosely based on events in the life of Alexis de Tocqueville.
 Carey says "Tocqueville opened a door I could enter.
 I saw the present in the past.
 It was accessible, imaginable."
 Carey continues to extend his canvas; in his novel, The Chemistry of Tears (2012), "contemporary London is brought intimately in touch with ... a 19th-century Germany redolent of the Brothers Grimm".

+Retirement from writing fiction

+In a 2025 interview Carey said "I'm finished with novels".
+He explained that he had "got to over a hundred pages" on three different fiction projects in the two or three years after publishing A Long Way from Home in 2017 and remained happy with his technique, but that he no longer experienced the same passionate immersion in the work or the same compulsion to complete the story.
+Carey said he would continue to write non-fiction.